companieshouse/overseas-entities-api/README.md

 # overseas-entities-api

 ### Overview
-API service for submitting overseas entity registrations to CHIPS
+API service for submitting overseas entity registrations

 ### Requirements
 In order to run the service locally you will need the following: